loganmj/Dodge-The-Creeps-Tutorial/README.md

 # Dodge-The-Creeps-Tutorial

-I have implemented the tutorial project from the Godot documentation.
+Dodge the Creeps is a tutorial video game project described in the Godot Engine documentation.
+I have implemented this project using C#.